section-engineering-education/engineering-education/articles/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/index.md

 ### Pre-requisites
 - A good understanding of Kotlin in Android development

-#### Reccomendation
+### Reccomendation
-For this tutorial, we shall use real Android device(s) to test the application(s).
-There might arise a reason why you might test them using an emulator.
-This is achieved by mocking location data in the emulator.
+For this tutorial, we shall use real Android device(s) to test the application(s) because it is best for testing map application.
+If for some reason you need to test the application from an emulator, you can do so by mocking location data in the emulator.
 You can read more [here](https://medium.com/@msaudi/android-test-location-services-and-gps-with-fake-gps-data-mock-locations-in-emulators-or-real-df211de4d891)

 ### Getting started
-##### Step 1: Create a new project
+### Step 1: Create a new project
 Open Android Studio and create a new project.
-On the Select, a Project template, select the Google Maps Activity template [project template](/engineering-education/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/project-template.png)
+On the select, a Project template, choose the Google Maps Activity template [project template](/engineering-education/creating-a-location-tracking-app-using-firebase-and-google-maps-in-android/project-template.png)

 Wait for Android studio to build your project.

 At this point when you run the app, you have a blank screen.
 This is because you have not set up the API key for the map.

-## A few things to note
+### A few things to note
 Once you open the `AndroidManifest.xml`, you shall be able to note these auto-filled details:
 - `ACCESS_FINE_LOCATION` permission.
 This accesses the user's precise location. it is often used when you want the most accurate location.
 Another type of location accuracy is the `ACCESS_COARSE_LOCATION`, which is less accurate.
 We shall be working with the `ACCESS_FINE_LOCATION` for accurate readings.
 - The `com.google.android.geo.API_KEY` meta-data.
 This is used to specify the API key